In 2022, tuition for full-time students at University of Richmond was $60,330 a year.

-University of Richmond is a private, nonprofit institution, so it has the same tuition for residents of Virginia as it does for residents from other states.
+University of Richmond is a private, nonprofit institution, which means it has the same tuition for residents of Virginia as it does for students who live in other states.

 International students without financial need may be eligible for merit-based institutional scholarships and athletic awards.

-Room and board at Richmond is $13,430 a year.
-This includes the cost of living in dorms or other campus housing, plus a meal plan that allows you to eat in the school dining facilities.
-Students who live off campus but still want to use the dining facility can pay for a meal plan.
-The cost of board-only is $6,300.
+Housing and campus dining at Richmond is $14,870 a year.
+This number covers the cost of living in dorms or other on-campus housing, and a dining plan that allows you to eat all or some of your meals the Richmond's on-campus cafeterias and dining facilities.
+Students who live off campus but still want to use the dining facilities can opt-in for a meal plan.
+The cost of a mean plan, or board-only, is $6,850.

 |Total Estimated Costs|